Form 1099 for Nonprofits: How and Why to Issue One

 Form W-9 is only one page long, and it asks for the following information:

-We recommend that you ask contracted workers to fill out their W-9 at the very beginning of your working relationship with them.
+We recommend asking contracted workers to fill out their W-9 at the beginning of your working relationship with them.
 This will save your organization time and energy when it comes time to issue 1099s.
+Keep W-9s on file as long as your relationship with a contractor is active and for at least four years after filing their last 1099.

 What information do you need to issue a 1099?